Non-consensual condom removal

 Non-consensual condom removal, or "stealthing", is the practice of a person removing a condom during sexual intercourse without consent, when their sex partner has only consented to condom-protected sex.
+Purposefully damaging a condom before or during intercourse may also be referred to as stealthing, regardless of who damaged the condom.

-Victims are exposed to potential sexually transmitted diseasess (STDs) such as HIV/AIDS, or unwanted pregnancies.
+Victims are exposed to potential sexually transmitted infections (STIs) such as HIV/AIDS, or unwanted pregnancies.
 Such behaviour may be therefore regarded as sexual assault or rape, and sometimes as a form of reproductive coercion.
 As of 2020, stealthing is punishable as a form of sexual violence in some countries, such as Germany and the United Kingdom.

-Purposefully damaging a condom before or during intercourse may also be referred to as stealthing, regardless of who damaged the condom.